Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The prices of accommodation and tourist attractions such as Paris are particularly dependent on demand.
 Since spring is not yet the high season, demand is not as high and therefore prices remain reasonable.

-The exception is at Easter, when many places are on holiday and the demand for accommodation rises considerably.
-And with the demand, so do the prices.
+The exception is Easter, because in many places it is a holiday and the demand for accommodation rises considerably.
+And with demand comes higher prices.

 What to pack for a spring visit to Paris